Knee pain after sports: is this normal?

 Understanding knee pain after exercise to avoid complications

-To feel a knee pain after exercise This is a very common situation, whether you are an occasional athlete or a regular practitioner.
-After a run, a match, or an intense activity, it is not uncommon to feel discomfort, stiffness, or pain in the knee.
+Experiencing knee pain after exercise is very common, whether you're a casual athlete or a regular one.
+After a run, a game, or any intense activity, it's not unusual to feel discomfort, stiffness, or pain in the knee.

 But is this pain normal?
 Should you continue playing sports or stop?
 In some cases, it's simply a normal reaction to exertion.
-In others, the pain may indicate an underlying issue. knee injury or a deeper problem.
+In others, the pain may indicate a knee injury or a more serious problem.

-Understanding the causes of a knee pain after exercise allows one to adapt their activity and avoid a worsening of the situation.
+Understanding the causes of knee pain after exercise allows you to adapt your activity and avoid further aggravation.

 The knee: a joint that is heavily used in sports